-If not handled skilfully, a vital component could become a significant issue in the long run – The Battery, which is the Laptop’s power source.
+If not handled skillfully, a vital component could become a significant issue in the long run – The Battery, which is the Laptop’s power source.

 This article deals with the appropriate way to charge and maintain your laptop’s battery life.
-When a new laptop is purchased, instructions are provided for the battery usage.
-It is advisable to read and follow those.
+When a new laptop is purchased, instructions are provided for battery usage.
+Therefore, it is advisable to read and follow those.

 Should You Fully Charge Your New Laptop Before Using?

 Initially, when you unbox your new Laptop, the battery is either drained or partially charged.
 Fully charging or fully draining the battery before use depends on the type of battery that your Laptop is equipped with.
 This first step is essential to prolong the Laptop’s battery life.

 Most of the older generation laptops have NiCad batteries, which have a memory effect.
 Not exhausting your battery completely before recharging will show that the battery is fully drained at the last charge level.
 Therefore, it is advisable to drain the battery fully before charging.